Tayphong043/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 These parameters can be a permanent part of your configuration or occasionally added via the [Run Custom Build](running-custom-build.md) dialog when you need to run a specific sub-chain.

+In addition, we have implemented the `skipQueuedBuilds` service message that you can send from build steps to cancel builds of downstream configurations that are already queued.

 Learn more: [](build-chain.md#Partial+Chain+Execution)